Gunman’s Father Was on FBI’s Most Wanted List

 The father of Las Vegas gunman Stephen Paddock was on the FBI’s Top 10 Most Wanted list, the agency confirmed to NBC News.

-Patrick Benjamin Paddock, also known as Benjamin Hoskins Paddock, was wanted by the agency for armed bank robbery.
+Patrick Benjamin Paddock, also known as Benjamin Hoskins Paddock, was wanted by the agency for escaping from prison in 1968, where he was incarcerated for armed bank robbery.
+He was diagnosed as psychopathic, with suicidal tendencies.

 He was bumped from the most-wanted list in 1977, according to the FBI's website.